cmkobel/CompareM2/README.md

 ## What analyses does it do?

-Below is the graph the shows the dependencies of all possible analyses in assemblycomparator2:
+Below is the graph the shows the order of execution of all possible analyses in assemblycomparator2:

 ![dag](https://github.com/cmkobel/assemblycomparator2/assets/5913696/5edc09e0-fe5f-4d7f-aeff-b72acd728ba7)